 The following functional requirements are defined on the state machine of Figure 3 (sender ITS-S for the authorization process):

-The ButterflyAuthorizationRequest message shall be encrypted using an ETSI TS 103 097 [3] approved encryption algorithm and the public key from the certificate of the Enrolment Authority.
+The ButterflyAuthorizationRequest message and X509SignedButterflyAuthorizationRequest message shall be encrypted using an ETSI TS 103 097 [3] approved encryption algorithm and the public key from the certificate of the Enrolment Authority.
 The EA certificate may be injected during manufacture or can be obtained from the CTL.

 For each butterfly authorization request, the ITS-S shall generate a new caterpillar key pair, used for the expansion to individual verification key paris, corresponding to an approved signature algorithm as specified in ETSI TS 103 097 [3].